There are six different levels of apprenticeships, and apprenticeships can last from one year to five years depending on what level they are.

 How can I find an apprenticeship?

-On the home page click on ‘Find and apply for apprenticeships’, then you will need to register as a new user to log in.
-If you would prefer to speak to somebody, call the contact line on 0800 015 0400
+The National Apprenticeships website provides further information about apprenticeships and lists current apprenticeship vacancies.
+Click ‘Find and apply for apprenticeships’ on the homepage, and register as a new user to log in.
+If you would prefer to speak to someone on the phone, you can call the contact line on 0800 015 0400.

 TrAC employ construction trade and technical apprentices and provide them with a mix of placements on a number of different construction sites.

 The Apprenticeships in Sussex website makes searching easier by only listing training provision that is available in Sussex.